Perranuthnoe to Prussia Cove

 Clover is a native plant and a member of the legume (pea and bean) family.
 It is also sown as a fodder crop and as "green manure" as it improves soil fertility.
 The two most common species are known simply as white clover and red clover, based on the colour of their flowers, with the latter generally being a slightly larger plant.
 Red clover leaves also have a white V shape.

-32. Cross the stile and follow the right hedge to a kissing gate next to the gate in the corner of the far hedge in front of the buildings.
+32. Cross the stile and go through the kissing gate.
+Follow the right hedge to a kissing gate next to the gate in the corner of the far hedge in front of the buildings.

 The large settlement behind St Michael's Mount is Penzance, merging into Newlyn at the left-hand end.
 The small settlement separated off to the left of this is Mousehole.